 The Future of Augmented Thought

-The premise is that thought changes as the tools, media, and infrastructures of text change.
+The premise is that what thought is changes as the tools, media, and infrastructures we use when we think changes, and text is an important component of this.

 Text is one of our most fundamental such tools, and right now it is being transformed, by artificial intelligence on one side and by augmented and extended reality environments on the other.
 As these changes accelerate, the question of what text can — and should — become is more urgent than it has ever been.